-With all parameters fixed except the FWL, which was adjusted separately, the saturation distribution with height is predicted by the capillary pressure correlation for the 1993 data in Fig. 13, including the transition from primary drainage to imbibition modeled by scanning curves and the hysteresis logic.
-Some data points were deleted and the rest were smoothed by a moving 10-point scheme.
-Although the match surely could have been improved, Fig. 13 demonstrates the ability of the correlation to forecast the water saturation distribution as the water table rises.
+With all parameters fixed except FWL, which was adjusted separately, the saturation distribution with height was predicted by the capillary pressure correlation for the 1992 data in Fig. 17 and the 1993 data in Fig. 18, all datapoints included.
+Although there is a wide spread in the data, and the matching procedure surely could be improved, the correlation fairly well predicts the rise of the water table.